 Benefits of Consuming Bone Broth

-You may have heard that consuming bone broth stock is good for you but you’re not sure just why.
+You may have heard that consuming bone broth is good for you but you’re not sure just why.

 Grandma knows that chicken soup is a great food if you’re unwell and it’s long been used as a go-to if you’ve come down with a respiratory infection.
 Interestingly, chicken soup may act as mild anti-inflammatory and it contains compounds that may help the immune system.